nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ####**API**

-The API of the Model component consists mainly of the following classes:

- 1. `Model`
- 2. `ModelManager`
- 3. `ListOfTask`
- 4. `UserPref`
- 5. `ReadOnlyListOfTask`

 These classes are responsible for storing the data from the user and also works with the Model component to execute the commands given by the user.

-`Storage` is able to:
+The `Storage` component

- - Save the data entered in by the user and also read it back to `Model` when requested <br>
+ - Saves the data entered in by the user and also read it back to `Model` when requested <br>
- - Save user preferences and read it back when needed <br>
+ - Saves user preferences and read it back when needed <br>

+## **Implementation**

+We are using java.util.logging package for logging.
+The LogsCenter class is used to manage the logging leveles and logging destinations.

+Some things to note when using the java.util.logging package for logging:

+- The logging level can be adjust by toggling the logLevel setting in the configuration file.
+- Use the LogCenter.getLogger() to get the Logger for each class.
+This will also log messages according to the specified logging level.
+- The console will display the current log messages.
+Alternatively, you may open the .log file to see the log messages.

+####**Logging Levels**

+The following are some of the logging levels which you might encounter when doing logging:

+- SEVERE : This means that there is a critical problem which may cause the termination of _Unburden_.
+- WARNING : Continue with caution.
+- INFO : Information showing the noteworthy actions by _Unburden_.
+- FINE : Details that are not usually noteworthy but may be useful in debugging.
+E.g Print the actual list instead of just its size.

 ## **Testing**